 2 Kings 20:4-6

-God does not want to see you suffer… but humanity made poor choices, and as a result of those choices we face terrible hardship.
+God did not want to see his image bearers suffer… but humanity made poor choices, and as a result of those choices we face terrible hardship.
 But God created a loophole so that our suffering would not be forever.